 In cases where patent development organizations assume responsibility for the discovery, the share of royalty income the organizations retain shall be dictated by the agreement between the university and the organizations.
-All agreements will be on file in the Office of Technology Transfer.
+All agreements will be on file in the Intellectual Property Office.
 The division of the university's share shall be in accordance with this policy.